p4lang/p4runtime/docs/v1/README.md

 Files:
 - `P4Runtime-spec.mdk` is the main file.
 - assets: Figures
-  - `*.odg` - OfficeLibre master drawing file used to export images.
+  - `*.odg` - OfficeLibre drawing file used to export images.
 These are bulk-rendered at build time into .svg and .png images via `soffice` command-line (required in build environment)
 - `Makefile` builds documentation in the build subdirectory